sinthadev/My-Teacher-Application/README.md

 # My-Teacher-Application
-My Teacher Application is a business plan created when joining the Mobile Innovation Laboratory
+My Teacher Application is a business plan created with the team when they joined the Mobile Innovation Laboratory